-Interact for Health (formerly known as The Health Foundation of Greater Cincinnati) is an independent foundation that is improving the health of all people in our region.
+Interact for Health is an independent foundation with a mission to ensure people in our region have a just opportunity to live their healthiest lives.
 Interact for Health serves as a catalyst by promoting health equity through grants, education, research, policy, and engagement.
 Interact for Health and Subsidiary includes Interact for Health and InterAct for Change (collectively, the "Organization").
-InterAct for Change is a wholly-controlled subsidiary of Interact for Health with a mission to inspire, lead and support active philanthropy.
-InterAct for Change previously held the license for Social Venture Partners Cincinnati, which provided grants and in-kind volunteer services to other charitable organizations through a network of philanthropic partners.
-As of August 1, 2021, InterAct for Change is no longer the fiscal sponsor for Social Venture Partners Cincinnati.
+InterAct for Change is a wholly-controlled subsidiary and the 501(c)(3) public charity arm of Interact for Health with a mission to inspire, lead and support active giving and philanthropic solutions.
+InterAct for Change works with clients, partners and community collaboratives to achieve measurable results through charitable giving and supports the mission of Interact for Health.